dakeshi/theswiftbook/chapters/optionals.md

 ### `optional binding`

-If an optional contains a value, you can assign its value to a temporary constant or variable.
+An optional can bind its value to a constant or variable.
 It is called `optional binding`.
 For example:

 ```swift
 if let cityTwoName = cityTwo {